diegoot/battleship/README.md

 This project is responsive, so you can test the live example directly from your mobile phone.

-# Live example
+# Live demo

 [Here](http://hungry-lace.surge.sh).

 # Known issues

-- Reloading the page might have some issues, specially on the live example.
+- Reloading the page might have some issues, specially on the live demo.
 I need to research on it a bit.